On the Kirchhoff equation with prescribed mass and general nonlinearities

-In \cite{Alves2005,Guo2015,Figueiredo2014,Li2014,Li2012,Naimen2014},the existence of positive solutions are studied.
+For the case of $N\geq 3$, the critical Sobolev embedding states out that the nonlinearity cannot exceed the polynomial of degree $2^*=\frac{2N}{N-2}$.
+We remark that the Sobolev exponent $2^*=4$ in the case of $N=4$ and $2^*<4$ for $N\geq 5$.
+In particular, for the case of $N\geq 5$, if the nonlinearity has a growth at most Sobolev critical, which mean that the nonlinearity has a growth order less than 4, then the action functional $\Phi_\lambda$ with $\lambda$ is bounded from below and coercive in $H^1(\R^N)$.
+And thus one can apply a minimization argument to find a critical point.
+However, this is not the application scope of the mountain pass theorem.
+To get a mountain pass solution, almost all literatures are only concerned with \eqref{1.1} for $N\leq 3$, see \cite{Alves2005,Azzollini2015,Azzollini2012,Zhang2020,Deng2015,Guo2015,He2012,He2014,He2016,Wang2012,Wang2020,Shuai2015,Naimen2014,Figueiredo2014,Lei2015,Li2014,Li2012} and the references therein.
+The existence of positive solutions are studied in \cite{Alves2005,Guo2015,Figueiredo2014,Li2014,Li2012,Naimen2014}.
 And the existence of ground state solutions, see \cite{Azzollini2015,Azzollini2012,Guo2015,Li2014}.
 The multiplicity results of problems related \eqref{1.1}, one can found in \cite{Zhang2020,Wang2012,Lei2015,He2012,Chen2013}.
 The asymptotic behavior of the solutions is also a research interest of scholars.
 In \cite{He2012,Figueiredo2014,Wang2012,Wang2020}, the authors considered \eqref{1.1} with very general nonlinearities, even involving the Sobolev critical exponent, and studied the existence, multiplicity and concentration behavior of positive solutions.
 For the bounded states, we refer to \cite{He2014,He2016}.
 And the sign-changing solutions can be seen in \cite{Deng2015,Shuai2015}.

-It is worth mention that, in \cite{Azzollini2015}, Azzollini discovered the following result, which gives a characterization of the solution to the Kirchhoff equation \eqref{1.1}.
+In \cite{Azzollini2015}, Azzollini gave a characterization of the solution to the Kirchhoff equation \eqref{1.1} as follows.